CDCgov/ONT-Seq-analysis/README.md

 ```
 A script is provided to convert a directory of fastq files into the required input sheet.
 Script can be found on `/assets/ont_fastq_concat_and_samplesheet_create.sh`

+*Using single end (SE) data for building this workflow

 Now, you can run the pipeline using: